canonical/ubuntu-pro-client/docs/howtoguides/trusty_legacy_support.rst

 If ``ua status`` shows that you are not entitled to the service, you will first need to buy access to the service, as mentioned at the top of this page.

-Once you have purchased a support subscription, run the following command on your machine to refresh the contract definitions:
+Once you have purchased the Legacy Support add-on, run the following command on your machine to refresh the contract definitions:

 .. code-block:: bash